What is chilblain lupus erythematosus?

-Chilblain lupus erythematosus (LE) is a rare variant of chronic cutaneous LE and was originally described by Jonathan Hutchinson in 1888 .
+Chilblain lupus erythematosus (LE) is a rare variant of chronic cutaneous LE originally described by Jonathan Hutchinson in 1888 .

 The term ‘chilblain’ is derived from Anglo-Saxon terms ‘chill’ referring to ‘cold’ and ‘blegen’, which is a synonym for ‘sore’.

-Chilblain LE is an under-recognised entity.
+Chilblain LE is an under-reported entity.
 In a 2008 review, the authors stated that 70 cases have been reported in the literature.
 It mainly occurs in adults but can occur at any age .

-Chilblain LE occurs as a sporadic and inherited condition.
-Sporadic cases are the most common and occur predominantly in middle-aged females .
-Familial chilblain LE presents in early childhood .
+Chilblain LE occurs as both a sporadic and inherited condition.
+Sporadic cases are the most common and occur predominantly in middle-aged women , while familial chilblain LE presents in early childhood .

 The pathogenesis of the sporadic form of chilblain LE remains unknown .

 It is believed a cold stimulus provokes vasoconstriction or microvascular injury with occlusion of the capillary bed and diminished circulation, leading to hyperviscosity and stasis of the skin, which is exacerbated by reduced blood temperature [2,3].